1. What is Private College 529 Plan?

 All contributions you make to an account during a Program Year (July 1 through June 30) are aggregated into a single Tuition Certificate.
 If you make contributions to your account over multiple years, you will own multiple certificates, one for each year in which you contributed to your account.
 Your Tuition Certificates represent the amount of tuition you own at any of the participating institutions.

-Certificates must be held for 36 months from the "purchase date" before they can be redeemed to pay for tuition at participating institutions.
-The purchase date of a Certificate is the date of the first contribution in a Program Year.
+Certificates must be held for 36 months from the “purchase date” before they can be redeemed to pay for tuition at a participating institution.
+The purchase date of a Certificate is the date of the first contribution in the respective Program Year.

-No. Tuition Certificates may be used at any participating school where your beneficiary is accepted and enrolls.
-When you open an account, you can designate up to five sample schools to track how much tuition you've purchased.
-You may check how much tuition you own at any participating school by logging into your account online, any time.
+Yes, you must choose at least one sample school.
+When you open an account, you can designate up to five sample schools to track how much tuition you’ve purchased.
+You may view or change your sample schools at any time by logging into your account online.

 No. Account owners pay no fees.
-The participating colleges and universities cover all of the operating costs and investment fees.
 Every dollar you contribute to your account goes toward the purchase of tuition.

 Certificates can be used to pay for undergraduate tuition and mandatory fees.
 In general, mandatory fees are those fees students are required to pay as a condition of enrollment.